 After a divorce, many parental relationships are strained due to the bruised egos and feelings of failure.
 However, divorce, as well as separation, is much harder on the kids, as they don’t understand all of the details or why everything has changed.

-How to Maintain a Positive Relationship with Children after Divorce
+How to Build or Maintain a Good Relationship with Your Children after Divorce

 It takes more work when trying to keep children’s worlds from turning upside down and staying that way after divorce.
 They have many feelings that they suppress at younger ages, or they may have outbursts of anger at the changing situation.
 All of their reactions make both parents feel inadequate in maintaining a good relationship.
 Fortunately, there are many tips on ways to maintain a good relationship with children after divorce.

 Your children aren’t the ones that caused the divorce and are too young to realize that each ex-spouse may have less income that leads to major stress.
 Kids don’t need to hear about the things they can’t have anymore because the custodial parent can’t pay for it by himself or herself.

 2. Never Speak Badly about Your Ex in Front of Your Kids

 When children hear parents that are married arguing, it upsets them too.
 After a divorce, each parent should try to maintain a relationship more as a friend of the other without arguing or fighting in front of the kids.
 This type of behavior tends to upset kids more and can lead to unhealthy reactions of all kinds.